stellar-deprecated/kelp/examples/walkthroughs/trader/buysell.md

 ### Tolerances

-For the purposes of this walkthrough, we set the `PRICE_TOLERANCE` and `AMOUNT_TOLERANCE` thresholds for our bot to be as small as possible, because we want it to make a lot of trades.
+For the purposes of this walkthrough, we set the `PRICE_TOLERANCE` and `AMOUNT_TOLERANCE` thresholds for our bot to be as small as possible because we want it to make a lot of trades.
 We set the value for both fields to `0.001` which means that a _0.1% change in price or amount will trigger the bot to refresh its orders_.
 In practice, you should set any value you're comfortable with.

 ### Levels

-A Level defines a [layer](https://en.wikipedia.org/wiki/Layering_(finance)) that sits in the orderbook.
+A level defines a [layer](https://en.wikipedia.org/wiki/Layering_(finance)) that sits in the orderbook.
 Each level has an `AMOUNT` and a `SPREAD` as part of its configuration.
 The bot creates mirrored orders on both the buy side and the sell side for each level configured.

 ![level screenshot](https://imgur.com/BxpOMGI.png "Levels Screenshot")

+`AMOUNT_OF_A_BASE` allows you to scale the order size levels explained below.
+Trade amounts are specified in **units of the [base asset](https://en.wikipedia.org/wiki/Currency_pair#Base_currency)** (i.e. `ASSET_CODE_A`).

 - **SPREAD**: represents the distance from center price as a percentage specified as a decimal number (0 < spread < 1.00).
-The bid/ask spread will be 2x what is specified at each level in the config.
+The [bid/ask spread](https://en.wikipedia.org/wiki/Bid%E2%80%93ask_spread) will be 2x what is specified at each level in the config.
-- **AMOUNT**: specifies the order size in multiples of the Base Unit described above.
+- **AMOUNT**: specifies the order size in multiples of the base unit described above.
 This `AMOUNT` is multiplied by the `AMOUNT_OF_A_BASE` field to give the final amount.
 The amount for the quote asset is derived using this value and the computed price at this level.

-`AMOUNT_OF_A_BASE` allows you to scale the order size levels set in the next section of the configuration.
-Trade amounts are specified in **units of the [base asset](https://en.wikipedia.org/wiki/Currency_pair#Base_currency)** (i.e. `ASSET_CODE_A`).

 ## Run Kelp